DIY home improvement tools

 3. Caulking and Sealing: Leaky faucets, drafty windows, or gaps around bathtubs can lead to water damage and energy loss.
 Learning to apply caulk neatly is a valuable skill.
 Practice on scrap material first to get a smooth bead.

-4. Deep Cleaning and Decluttering: While not a typical renovation, a thorough deep clean and declutter can make your home feel brand new.
-Organize closets, declutter surfaces, and deep clean carpets and upholstery.
-It’s amazing what a difference it makes!
+4. Deep Cleaning and Decluttering: While not a typical renovation, a thorough deep clean and decluttering can make a significant difference in how your home feels and functions.
+Organize closets, garages, and other storage areas to maximize space and reduce visual clutter.

 Intermediate DIY Projects to Elevate Your Home